Ina, Kapatid, Anak (TV series)

-Ina, Kapatid, Anak (International title: Her Mother's Daughter/) is a 2012 Philippine family drama television series directed by Don M. Cuaresma and Jojo A. Saguin, starring Kim Chiu and Maja Salvador, together with an ensemble cast.
-The series was aired on ABS-CBN and worldwide on The Filipino Channel from October 8, 2012 to June 14, 2013, replacing Lorenzo's Time and was replaced by Huwag Ka Lang Mawawala.
-The show is now airing in Tanzania on Star TV and Kenya on KTN in Africa.
+Ina, Kapatid, Anak (International title: Her Mother's Daughter/) is a Philippine television drama family series broadcast by ABS-CBN.
+Directed by Don M. Cuaresma and Jojo A. Saguin, it stars Kim Chiu, Maja Salvador, Xian Lim, Enchong Dee, Cherry Pie Picache, Janice de Belen, Ariel Rivera, Ronaldo Valdez, Eddie Gutierrez and Pilar Pilapil.
+It aired on the network's Primetime Bida line up and worldwide on TFC from October 8, 2012 to June 14, 2013, replacing Lorenzo's Time and was replaced by Huwag Ka Lang Mawawala.
+The show is now airing in Tanzania on Star TV.

 The drama follows the lives of Celyn (Kim Chiu), Margaux (Maja Salvador), Liam (Xian Lim), and Ethan (Enchong Dee) and their struggles for power, family and love.

 The show was extended due to success in viewership ratings.
 The second season aired on January 14, 2013 with the episode featuring the grand revelation of Celyn being the daughter of Julio and Beatriz, while the third and final season debuted on March 7, 2013 featuring a new chapter focusing on the characters' young-adult stage and business rivalry.

 The show also won the award for Best Drama Series in the 2013 Yahoo OMG! awards, and was nominated in the 27th PMPC Awards as Best Primetime Drama Series of 2013.

+The drama was the last female-headlined local series to rank as the highest-rated program on Philippine television in the pre-COVID pandemic era, when it held the top spot from June 14, 2013 until after the 2016-2020 duration of Ang Probinsyano, which originally ran from 2015 to 2022, took over the same position in the national ratings.